-Atlanta Wrongful Death Lawyer – Helping Families Recover Compensation in Atlanta
+Wrongful Death Attorneys – Helping Families Recover Compensation For Funeral Costs, Pain And Suffering, And More

 - The attorney rating website Avvo has given both Theodore Spaulding and Jeremy Hayes the score of 10/10.

-- Our clients often leave honest reviews about the positive experience they had working with a lawyer from our award-winning law firm.
+- Our clients get the results they need and often leave honest reviews about the positive experience they had working with a lawyer from our award-winning law firm.

 Losing a loved one is a traumatic experience, especially if you find out your loved one was killed because of the negligent acts of a careless individual.
 Fortunately, you may be able to pursue legal action against the at-fault party and hold him responsible for the pain and suffering that he has caused.

-Experienced Lawyers Discuss Who Can File A Georgia Wrongful Death Claim
+Who Can File A Wrongful Death Claim In The State Of Georgia?

-Top Law Firm in Atlanta Explains Survival Actions vs. Wrongful Death Claims
+Survival Actions vs. Wrongful Death Claims – What Is The Difference?

 There are two separate claims that you should talk to a wrongful death attorney about if your loved one was killed by another person’s negligence.
 The first is a wrongful death claim, which is filed by the surviving family members to recover compensation for losses that they have suffered or expenses they have incurred as a result of the victim’s death.